glenrobertson/leaflet-tilelayer-geojson/README.md

 # Leaflet GeoJSON Tile Layer

 ## Example usage
-The following will set up a tile layer for an example local endpoint.
+The following example sets up a GeoJSON Tile Layer, where tiles have duplicate features Features are deduplicated by comparing the result of the `unique` function for each feature.

         var style = {
             "clickable": true,